-(For guidance on Assurance Engagements, see the Framework for Assurance Engagements issued by the AUASB.
-The Framework for Assurance Engagements describes the elements and objectives of an Assurance Engagement and identifies engagements to which Australian Auditing Standards (ASAs), Standards on Review Engagements (ASREs) and Standards on Assurance Engagements (ASAEs) apply.)

-Assurance Team

-- (a) All members of the Engagement Team for the Assurance Engagement; - (b) All others within a Firm who can directly influence the outcome of the Assurance Engagement, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Assurance Engagement Partner in connection with the performance of the Assurance Engagement; - (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the Assurance Engagement; and - (iii) Those who provide quality control for the Assurance Engagement, including those who perform the Engagement Quality Control Review for the Assurance Engagement.
+Assur Assur Assur Auditi guidance on Assurance Engagements, see the Framework for ance Engagements issued by the AUASB.
+The Framework for ance Engagements describes the elements and objectives of an ance Engagement and identifies engagements to which Australian ng Standards (ASAs), Standards on Review Engagements (ASREs) tandards on Assurance Engagements (ASAEs) apply.)
+Assurance Team . , All members of the Engagement Team for the Assurance Engagement; All others within a Firm who can directly influence the outcome of the Assurance Engagement, including: Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Assurance Engagement Partner in connection with the performance of the Assurance Engagement; (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the Assurance Engagement; and (iii) Those who provide quality control for the Assurance Engagement, including those who perform the Engagement Quality Control Review for the Assurance Engagement.
+[AUST] AUASB Board ustralian statutory body called the Auditing and Assurance Standards established under section 227A of the Australian Securities and tments Commission Act 2001.
+Audit In Par t 4A, the term "audit" applies equally to "review."
+Audit Client client When tity in respect of which a Firm conducts an Audit Engagement.
+When the is a Listed Entity, Audit Client will always include its Related Entities. the Audit Client is not a Listed Entity, Audit Client includes those Related s over which the client has direct or indirect control.
+(See also paragraph 20.)
+In Par t 4A, the term "Audit Client" applies equally to "Review Client."
+Audit Engagement express materi materi framess and A require sonable Assurance Engagement in which a Member in Public Practice sees an opinion whether Financial Statements are prepared, in all ial respects (or give a true and fair view or are presented fairly, in all ial respects), in accordance with an applicable financial reporting work, such as an engagement conducted in accordance with Auditing ssurance Standards.
+This includes a statutory audit, which is an audit ed by legislation or other regulation. art 4A, the term "Audit Engagement" applies equally to ew Engagement."
+Audit report In Par t 4A, the term "audit report" applies equally to "review report."

-[AUST] AUASB

-The Australian statutory body called the Auditing and Assurance Standards Board established under section 227A of the Australian Securities and Investments Commission Act 2001.

-Audit

-In Part 4A, the term "audit" applies equally to "review."

-Audit Client

-An entity in respect of which a Firm conducts an Audit Engagement.
-When the client is a Listed Entity, Audit Client will always include its Related Entities.
-When the Audit Client is not a Listed Entity, Audit Client includes those Related Entities over which the client has direct or indirect control.
-(See also paragraph R400.20.)

-In Part 4A, the term "Audit Client" applies equally to "Review Client."

-Audit Engagement

-A reasonable Assurance Engagement in which a Member in Public Practice expresses an opinion whether Financial Statements are prepared, in all material respects (or give a true and fair view or are presented fairly, in all material respects), in accordance with an applicable financial reporting framework, such as an engagement conducted in accordance with Auditing and Assurance Standards.
-This includes a statutory audit, which is an audit required by legislation or other regulation.

-In Part 4A, the term "Audit Engagement" applies equally to "Review Engagement."

-Audit report

-In Part 4A, the term "audit report" applies equally to "review report."

-Audit Team